0x1eef/portzap/README.md

   The command updates an existing repository previously cloned with `portzap clone`.

 * **portzap unpack** <br>
   This command should be run as root.
-It copies `/tmp/ports` to `/usr/ports`.
+The command copies `/tmp/ports` to `/usr/ports`.

 * **portzap rmtree** <br>
   This command can be run as root, or a regular user.
-It removes `/tmp/ports`.
+The command removes `/tmp/ports`.

 ## Sources